Li-Guangyao/UZH-Cardano-Network-Bootstrap/README.md

 . "${HOME}/.bashrc"
 ```

+This command will download Cardano Node 10.1.4.

+### Modify topology file
+This network enables P2P by writting some configs in "templates/cardano-node.json" file.
+So, the topology.json cannot be blank (especially without "localRoots")

+Please open and edit  "topology.json" before the following steps.

 ### Update node producer pool name
 Before you go ahead with starting your node, update value for POOL_NAME in $CNODE_HOME/scripts/env.